 Many people see varicose veins as notorious for being unattractive and very prominent.
 If they occur on the legs, they can also cause the legs to swell, sometimes painfully.
 As varicose veins progress, some women develop discoloration around the ankles.
 Additionally, they can develop prominent rope-like veins along the lower leg and thigh.
 Women may feel heaviness or tiredness of the legs, or restless legs.

 How are varicose veins diagnosed?

-A simple physical examination is used to diagnosis most cases of varicose veins.
-However when it comes to the legs, a venous ultrasound may be used to rule out the presence of blood clots and confirm the diagnosis of varicose veins.
-This painless test is also used to determine how much blood is flowing back into the legs by assessing the valve function in the groin.
+We conduct a simple physical examination to diagnose most cases of varicose veins.
+But, when it comes to legs, we may use a venous ultrasound to rule out the presence of blood clots.
+Moreover, with this test, we confirm the diagnosis of varicose veins.
+We also use this painless test to determine how much blood is flowing back into the legs.
+Further, we assess the valve function in the groin.

 We do not recommend treatment for veins during pregnancy.
-Once the baby is delivered, we may treat any veins that do not resolve.
+Once you have given birth, we may treat any veins that do not resolve.